Welcome to Lucid

 Website Resources and site links

-For a brief overview on fibre optics technology, basic information on fibre standards and field testing of optical fibre systems please click on the link.
+For a brief overview on fibre optics technology, basic information on fibre standards and field testing of optical fibre systems please click here.

 Click here for information on the Fibre-optic Industry Association (FIA) Qualification Scheme, or visit our newsroom for a brief introduction to this scheme to develop a professional status for fibre-optic and copper communications cabling engineers and technicians.
 Alternatively to find out more about fibre optic qualifications or UK qualifications in general click on these links.